-Furthermore, his explanation of conditional time salvation was that, "In regeneration, God gives His children ability to keep all the comuandments; gives them all the ability they will ever receive from Him; places spiritual blessings in and along the path of obedience and leaves tion of which I was then and still am it optionary with them to walk in the moderator. the way of obedience and receive the blessings He desires them to have, or to refuse the leadings of the Spirit fail to obey and miss the bless- ties in other places. ings."
+Furthermore, his explanation of conditional time salvation was that, "In regeneration, God gives His children ability to keep all the comuandments; gives them all the ability they will ever receive from Him; places spiritual blessings in and alit optionary with them to walk in the moderator. the way of obedience and receive the blessings He desires them to have, or to refuse the leadings of the Spirit. fail to obey and miss the biess- ties in other places. ings."

-ed among us over the doctrine of man would adopt to get a hog to fel- and is now making its appearance low him, viz: By strowing corn along the way he wishes to get the hog to travel.
+low him, viz: By strowing corn along the way he wishes to get the hog to travel.
 If the hog keeps in the path where the corn is place it will have the privilege of eating the corn; if it turns aside from the path, it misses the corn and fails to fel low the herdsman.